 The Rhode Island Senate’s “Special Legislative Task Force to Review and Provide Recommendations on Policies Pertaining to the Rhode Island Law Enforcement Officers’ Bill of Rights” (LEOBoR Task Force) held its fifth meeting on Wednesday afternoon, and one of the central questions discussed is whether LEOBoR acts as a shield for police officers facing disciplinary action.
-Below is all the video from the meeting, starting with some housekeeping.

 Michael DiLauro, Director of Legislative Initiatives at the Rhode Island Public Defender‘s office provided his testimony via a video that was played for the task force members and the public.
 There was no opportunity for task force members to pose questions to Director DiLauro.

 Director DiLauro was particularly interested in the question of transparency, in particular, the “transparency of records pertaining to allegations of law enforcement officer misconduct.”
 This kind of material is called “Giglio material,” named after the United States Supreme Court decision Giglio v United States, in which, “the Court held that the prosecution’s failure to inform the jury that a witness had been promised not to be prosecuted in exchange for his testimony was a failure to fulfill the duty to present all material evidence to the jury, and constituted a violation of due process, requiring a new trial.”

 The problem with not getting this material in a standardized, uniform and consistent way could be addressed by legislating “statewide policies and procedures that assist law enforcement in determining what and what is not Giglio material,” said Director DiLauro.
 “Both the United States and the Rhode Island Supreme Courts have consistently stated that Giglio material involving allegations of law enforcement officers misconduct are included in the definition of exculpatory evidence, and disclosure of which is required…”